 Get Into Diving

 Diving is one of the most popular Olympic sports with its athletic spins, twists and turns and star athletes such as Tom Daley.
-Now diving is now on everyone’s lips thanks to the ITV show Splash!.
 If you want to learn a little more and give it a go read on.

 If you are at school check out our Under-16s' section for information on Flip 'n' Fun, a great introduction to divingDiving is a sport where the diver jumps into a pool from a platform or springboard at a range of heights.